-“An extension (on maternity leave) of at least 3 months should be considered case by case,” Divya suggests.
+“An extension (on maternity leave) of at least three months should be considered case by case,” Divya suggests.
 “Women should be allowed to ease into their roles by doing limited hours as soon as they join without being made to feel guilty.”

 Planning is the name of the game

 Apart from the external support, these moms have realised the importance of planning and how far it can take them in the pursuit of a peaceful existence.

 “I have a superb nanny who I trust,” Chiki says.
 “I have become quite organised about meal planning and shopping a week ahead.
 Our driver and car are mostly my little boy’s now, and my husband and I use taxis a lot.
 WhatsApp groups become terribly important suddenly – whether it’s a mommy support group, playschool group or even groups for office discussions.”

 Managing a publishing house is hard work but Chiki Sarkar, like several other professionals, isn’t slowing down.

 “I know between 5.30 to 7.30 pm, I have to do less work and be there for my little boy if I am home,” she says.
 “He just won’t let me work.
 I have accepted that, but I can also pick up work post dinner, after 9 pm, which I do.
 I have a smaller social life, by choice, so it’s not work or home that’s suffered but it is going out.
 Sundays are harder to work during the day.
 I have pretty much given up on it, but I catch up on most weekdays post dinner and Sunday nights, if I need it.
 If I do need to finish a manuscript on Sundays, my husband and I take turns minding him.”

 Planning isn’t limited to just managing domestic chores and work.
 It’s also about getting your child into a routine that suits you.